JBalloonist/courses-sql-for-spreadsheets-users-robert-ward/slides/chapter_1_cff168ddadbf61da35eed7de862fec5f.md

 `@script`
 Once again we use the GROUP BY statement.
-So far GROUP BY has not been required when using MAX, but now that we are introducing additional columns it is.

-Once again however this result by itself is not very useful.
+So far GROUP BY has not been required when using MAX, but now that we are aggregating on a specific column it is.
+Of course result by itself is not very useful.
+We have the max for each category but do not know which podcasts belong to each category.

 ---